 To succeed, these facilities should be great not just architecturally and functionally, but also acoustically.
-A dance studio certainly doesn’t have the same acoustical requirements as a concert hall or theater; but there are a couple of basic design goals that can transform these often cacophonous spaces into well-controlled ones that foster maximum creativity and expression:
+A ballet or dance studio certainly doesn’t have the same acoustical design requirements as a concert hall or theater; but there are a couple of basic studio design guidelines that can transform these often cacophonous spaces into well-controlled ones that foster maximum creativity and expression:

 > High speech intelligibility, so that dancers can hear and understand each other and their instructors easily, and

 > Support and clarity of music, so that dancers can easily hear and feel the beat.

 Two basic acoustical design guidelines are required to achieve these dance studio goals: